Enable SSO for your app

 This section allows you to select the app for which you want to add code for enabling SSO.

-Update Teams app manifest: Update your Teams client app manifest with the app ID and application ID URI generated in Azure AD to allow Teams to request access tokens on behalf of your app.
-The update required in the manifest file is the same for bot and message extension apps.
+Update app manifest (previously called Teams app manifest): Update your app manifest with the app ID and application ID URI generated in Microsoft Entra ID to allow Teams to request access tokens on behalf of your app.
+The update required in the app manifest file is the same for bot and message extension apps.

 Configure Graph scopes and permissions: You can add more scopes to your app by extending your app with Microsoft Graph permissions and scopes.